How to adjust to living alone

 Family and friends are a natural source of emotional support, but may not be available for many people, or you may prefer to talk to someone who is not involved in your life.

 A counsellor can help you express your emotions, explore your feelings and help you come closer to some sort of resolution.
-There is free support for bereaved people (e.g. Cruse Bereavement Care), private therapists or your GP may refer you for counselling through the NHS.
+There is free support for bereaved people (e.g. Cruse Bereavement Care), private therapists or your doctor may refer you for counselling through the NHS.

 How can I manage my home on my own?

 Living alone may mean that you take on new or extra tasks around the home.
 This can be daunting, but simple planning can make you feel more in control.

 - Step 1: Make a list of everything you need to do.
 Write down everything involved in the upkeep of your home, from paying bills to grocery shopping.